Science and the Popes: Pius XI

-The Pontifical Academy of Sciences was founded in 1936 by Pope Pius XI.
+In 1936, Pope Pius XI refounded the Pontifical Academy of Sciences with the goal of making it the Church's "scientific senate".
+When deciding the academy's composition, he was opposed to any racial or religious discrimination; he appointed over 80 academicians from a variety of backgrounds, countries, and research areas.

 Pius XII

 In 1939, Pope Pius XII described Galileo as being among the "most audacious heroes of research ... not afraid of the stumbling blocks and the risks on the way, nor fearful of the funereal monuments."

-In the 1950 encyclical Humani generis, Pius XII accepted evolution as a possibility (as opposed to a probability) and a legitimate field of study to investigate the origins of the human body – though it was stressed that "the Catholic faith obliges us to hold that souls are immediately created by God."
+In the 1950 encyclical Humani generis, Pius XII accepted evolution as a possibility and a legitimate field of study to investigate the origins of the human body, while emphasising that "the Catholic faith obliges us to hold that souls are immediately created by God."

 John Paul II

 In Fides et Ratio, Pope John Paul II said, "faith and reason are like two wings on which the human spirit rises to the contemplation of truth; and God has placed in the human heart a desire to know the truth – in a word, to know himself – so that, by knowing and loving God, men and women may also come to the fullness of truth about themselves."

 In Veritatis splendor, John Paul II, quoting the Second Vatican Council, said that abortion is an "intrinsically evil act."